bump-sh/cli/README.md

   <a href="https://bump.sh/users/sign_up">Sign up</a>
 </p>

-The Bump.sh CLI is used to interact with API documentation and hubs hosted on Bump.sh from your choice of popular API description formats: OpenAPI, Swagger, or AsyncAPI.
+The Bump.sh CLI is used to interact with API documentation, hubs and workflows hosted on Bump.sh from your choice of popular API description formats: OpenAPI, Swagger, or AsyncAPI for API documentation.
+Flower or Arazzo for API workflows.

 Using [OpenAPI](https://github.com/OAI/OpenAPI-Specification) (v3.x and v2.0) or [AsyncAPI](https://www.asyncapi.com/docs/reference/specification/latest) (2.x), you can do any of the following:

 - Validate an API document before publishing to your documentation.
-- Publish an API document to your Bump.sh documentation or hubs.
+- [Publish an API document](#the-deploy-command) to your Bump.sh documentation or hubs.
-- Compare two API documents to generate a human-readable diff from your API definition.
+- [Compare two API documents](#the-diff-command) to generate a human-readable diff from your API definition.
 Under the hood, it uses the API of [developers.bump.sh](https://developers.bump.sh).
 And is built with the [`oclif`](https://oclif.io) framework in Typescript.

+Using [Flower](https://docs.bump.sh/help/mcp-servers/specification-support/flower-support/) or [Arazzo](https://docs.bump.sh/arazzo/v1.0/), you can:

+- [Deploy a workflow document](#deploy-a-workflow-document-on-your-mcp-server) to your Bump.sh MCP server

 [![Version](https://img.shields.io/npm/v/bump-cli.svg)](https://npmjs.org/package/bump-cli)
 [![Tests](https://github.com/bump-sh/cli/actions/workflows/checks.yml/badge.svg)](https://github.com/bump-sh/cli/actions/workflows/checks.yml)